 F2PY can be used either as a command line tool f2py or as a Python module numpy.f2py.
 While we try to provide the command line tool as part of the numpy setup, some platforms like Windows make it difficult to reliably put the executables on the PATH.
-We will refer to f2py in this document but you may have to run it as a module:
+If the f2py command is not available in your system, you may have to run it as a module: